Ski Younger Now!

-For the past few years my clientele at the Vail Ski School has consisted mostly of skiers in their 60s and older, along with their kids and grandkids and spouses.
+For years my clientele has consisted mostly of skiers in their 60s and older, along with their kids and grandkids and spouses.
 Grandparents want to keep up with the younger folks and even teach them a thing or two.
 I help them do that.

 These over-the-hill jocks (of both genders) are fully committed to the sport and eager to be retrained so they can do it for another ten or twenty years.

 They now face a number of physical challenges: slowed reactions, weaker muscles, fragile joints.
 To the extent possible I want them to ski smoothly, using ski shape in place of muscle to start turns, guide skis and control speed.
 A critical issue is to reduce the torque on knees, hips and lower back.
 This means we’re going to reduce the steering component and replace it very largely with edging.
 Happily, shaped skis encourage this.

 And we’re going to kill off up-unweighting, that ungraceful lifting of the entire body weight with each turn, in favor of energy-efficient lateral motions and, later, terrain unweighting.